Jesus answered, “I tell you the truth, before Abraham was even born, I Am!” John 8:58

 7) I am the Vine (15:5)

 We like the number 7.
-In Revelation there are 7 churches, 7 seals, 7 trumpets, 7 vials, etc. Seven represents completion.
+In Revelation, there are 7 churches, 7 seals, 7 trumpets, 7 vials, etc. Seven represents completion.
 It represents divine perfection.
-But when we look at the “I am” statements in John, there are actually 8 of them and the one that gets overlooked is far and away the greatest of them all.
+When we look at the “I am” statements in John, there are the seven statements above, but there is an eighth that sums up the others and trumps them all in importance.
 Look at the confrontation here.
 Jesus implies they don’t know the truth, they’re slaves to sin, and they’re children of the devil.
 They jump back that Jesus himself is a Samaritan devil (maybe a different guy then the Jewish devil?)
 Jesus says, “Abraham was glad when he met me.”
 Them, “impossible.”
 Jesus, “Before Abraham was, I AM”

 React: My head says “yes” to these I am statements of Jesus, but does my life really back that up?
 Is Jesus my bread of Life?
 Or do I look to other sources for my provision?
 Is he the light through which I see my world?
 Or is he merely a tack on, an afterthought to my life?
 Is he the gate, the starting and ending point for all my coming and going, or just a once a week destination?
 Is He my shepherd, protecting me and directing my steps, or do I refuse to “give him the wheel”?
 Is he the resurrection and the life, my hope for a better future as well as a better today?
 Is he my vine, the source for all good things in my life?
 Is he my way, truth, and life?
 Is Jesus my God?

 You are God.
 End of discussion.
 Help me to step out of the way so that You might be “I AM” through me.